designRateConverter

 –– The minimization objective uses the estimated cost of the configurations, that is, the sum of estimated cost of all stages instead of the exact cost.
 This method is faster but can result in a suboptimal configuration."design"

-–– The minimization objective uses the true cost of the configurations, that is, the sum of true cost of all stages.
-This method takes longer time to design the filter but results in an optimal configuration.
+–– The minimization objective uses the true cost of the configurations, that is, the sum of the true cost of all the stages.
+This method increases the time required to design the filter but results in an optimal configuration.

 Data Types: char